 Partition exchange

-- Exchange data between a partition in a partitioned table and a regular table
+- Supports data exchange between a partition of a partitioned table and a non-partitioned table;

-- Subpartitioned tables are supported, with partitions of any type and subpartitions of RANGE (RANGE COLUMNS) type
+- Supports second-level partitioned tables with first-level partitioning of any type and second-level partitioning of RANGE (RANGE COLUMNS);

-- Support for unique and non-unique multi-valued indexes
+- Support for unique and non-unique multi-value indexes.

-- Indexing JSON array elements of types INT, UINT, DOUBLE, FLOAT, CHAR, and more
+- Support for creating multi-value indexes with JSON array elements of types INT, UINT, DOUBLE, FLOAT, and CHAR.

 MySQL JSON partial update